Why do I get so drunk?

 Who you’re with

-The effects of drinking alcohol are more likely to be apparent if you’re mixing with people at the time.
+The effects of drinking alcohol are more likely to be apparent if you’re mingling and drinking.
 This is because we tend to be more outwardly expressive around others.
+Just make sure you don’t end up saying anything you regret.

 Your menstrual cycle

-A lot of girls will get more drunk a couple of days before they start their period.
-This is because it often takes longer for your body to deal with the alcohol in your system.
+A lot of people will get more drunk a couple of days before they start their period.
+This is because it often takes longer for your body to deal with the alcohol in your system, along with all the other shit that’s going on.

 Next Steps